Loopring/trusted_setup/participants.md

 cd ../loopring
 ```

-Stay in this folder from this point on. `phase2-bn254/loopring` needs to be the directory you run all scripts in.
+**Stay in this folder from this point on.** `phase2-bn254/loopring` needs to be the directory you run all scripts in.

 ### Step#2

 The coordinator will give you an IPFS CID, for example `Qme4u9HfFqYUhH4i34ZFBKi1ZsW7z4MYHtLxScQGndhgKE`, to download the contribution from the previous participant.
-For example, if you're participant 4 you can download the output from participant 3 from inside the `phase2-bn254/loopring` directory by running the following commands:
+For example, if you're participant 4 (sequence number `NNNN=0004`） you can download the output from participant 3 (sequence number is `0003`) from inside the `phase2-bn254/loopring` directory by running the following commands:

 ```
 ipfs get Qme4u9HfFqYUhH4i34ZFBKi1ZsW7z4MYHtLxScQGndhgKE
 ipfs cat Qme4u9HfFqYUhH4i34ZFBKi1ZsW7z4MYHtLxScQGndhgKE > loopring_mpc_0003.zip
 ```
-Note that the name of `loopring_mpc_0003.zip` must be acurate.
+Note that the name of `loopring_mpc_0003.zip` must be accurate and the sequence number must be 1 smaller than your sequence number.

+> If IPFS cannot find the file, please try again later.
+Sometimes it does take time for  files to become available to remote IPFS nodes.

 ### Setp#3